cartalyst/sentinel/readme.md

 Package history and capabilities.

+#### 24-Sep-14 - v1.0.6

+- Wrap garbageCollect into a try catch block to prevent an exception from being thrown if the database is not setup.

 #### 16-Sep-14 - v1.0.5

 - Fixed a minor issue when deleting a user, the method wasn't returning the expected boolean only null.